 Have you or a loved one been affected by a defective drug?

 If you believe you or a loved one has been injured by a defective drug, contact the attorneys at Boone & Davis in Fort Lauderdale, Florida today.
-We have 30 years of experience helping victims of defective drugs and are prepared to begin working on your case immediately.
+We have more than 35 years of experience helping victims of defective drugs and are prepared to begin working on your case immediately.